The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 |Distance||200 miles (323 km)|

-Flights from London to Blackpool cover the 200 miles (323 km) long journey taking on average 1 h with our travel partners like British Airways or Flybe.
+Flights from London to Blackpool cover the 200 miles (323 km) long trip taking on average 1 h 5 min with our travel partners like British Airways, Aurigny Air Services or BA Cityflyer.
 There are direct flight services available.
-You can get the cheapest plane tickets for this route for as low as £75, but the average price of plane tickets is £92.
+You can get the cheapest plane tickets for this trip for as low as £43, but the average price of plane tickets is £94.

-Buy your official British Airways flight tickets between London and Blackpool from £75 with Omio.
-Find flight times and tickets for over 1000 travel companies to compare and book the most popular route.
+Buy your official British Airways flight tickets to Blackpool from London from £43 with Omio.
+Find flight times and tickets for over 1000 travel companies to compare and book the most affordable route.

 British Airways (BA) is the United Kingdom’s flag carrier airline with headquarters in London near its main hub at London Heathrow Airport (LHR).
 BA is the second largest UK-based airline in terms of fleet size and number of passengers carried.
 Known as a full-service global airline, British Airways offers year-round low fares to destinations worldwide and flies to and from centrally-located airports.
 Its extensive global route network includes more than 170 destinations in nearly 80 countries throughout Europe, North America, South America, Asia, Africa and Australia.